CRC Equity, Diversity, and Inclusion Action Plan

 The University recognizes that the proportion of Chairs by Council and Tier should be roughly maintained, and has always sought to stay as close as possible to its original allocation.
 The Research Services Office monitors divisional and overall use of “flex moves” within U of T, and seeks to guide the University’s allocation back toward its original Council and Tier count as part of a national effort to honour the intended distribution of Chairs across Councils and Tiers.
 Requests from hospitals and divisions to alter the Council or Tier of any Chair must be approved by the Vice-President Research and Innovation who considers where the University sits in relation to its original allocation, how close the hospital/division is to its original allocation, and the case for altering the nature of the Chair.

-Advancement, Renewals and Phase-out of Chairs
+Advancement, Renewals and Phase-Out of Chairs

 In general, assuming that the level of performance in research is maintained, the University allows renewal of all CRCs.
 For some time, U of T has normally limited Tier 1 Chairs to one renewal, for a maximum tenure of fourteen years, an approach recently reinforced by a change in the CRC program guidelines.
+As we update our nomination guide (described above), we will provide additional guidance to the academic divisions on how to administer renewals in a manner that promotes equity and transparency.

 The University of Toronto does not have an established mechanism for advancement of Tier 2 CRCs to Tier 1 CRCs.
 We clarify at the outset of every Tier 2 nomination that there is no automatic advancement to a Tier 1.
 Advancements occur rarely and only in cases in which there is a confluence of a deserving Tier 2 Chairholder, an available Tier 1 Chair and alignment with the strategic research priorities of the academic division or hospital.